Skip to main content

 7. Submit Proof of Immunity.

-• Medically signed proof of two properly administered measles, mumps, rubella (MMR) immunizations OR immune titers for measles (rubella), mumps, and rubella.
+• Medically signed proof of two properly administered measles, mumps, rubella (MMR) immunizations OR immune titers for measles (rubella), mumps and rubella.
 A tuberculosis (TB) test is required for students from certain countries of origin and must be performed upon arriving on campus; TB tests done outside the U.S. will not be accepted.
-More information available on the Student Health Clinic website.
+More information about immunization and health requirements.

 • For additional information, contact Student Health Services at 605-688-4157.